arielherself/espresso/README.md

 <strong>Vladimir Putin</strong> told Russia’s defence minister, Sergei Shoigu, to implement a ceasefire between noon on Friday and midnight Saturday to mark Orthodox Christmas.
 The move follows a call from [Patriarch Kirill](https://te.arielherself.xyz/europe/2022/03/21/russias-orthodox-church-paints-the-conflict-in-ukraine-as-a-holy-war), head of the Russian Orthodox Church and a fierce supporter of Mr Putin, to introduce the temporary reprieve.
 An advisor to Ukraine’s president dismissed Mr Putin’s apparent gesture as “hypocrisy”.

 <strong>Kevin McCarthy </strong>offered concessions to the 20 right-wing Republicans blocking his election as the Speaker of America’s House of Representatives as the stalemate entered its third day.
-But still Mr McCarthy [lost an eighth ballot](https://te.arielherself.xyz/leaders/2023/01/04/what-the-kevin-mccarthy-saga-means-for-americas-congress) of House members, with the rebels mostly supporting Byron Donalds, a second-term congressman.
+But still Mr McCarthy [lost a ninth ballot](https://te.arielherself.xyz/leaders/2023/01/04/what-the-kevin-mccarthy-saga-means-for-americas-congress) of House members, with the rebels mostly supporting Byron Donalds, a second-term congressman.
 Mr McCarthy needs to win over at least 16 of them.

 The <strong>Biden administration</strong> said it would begin [rapidly expelling](https://te.arielherself.xyz/united-states/2022/12/20/title-42-might-be-nixed) <strong>migrants</strong>, including asylum-seekers, from Cuba, Haiti and Nicaragua at its border with Mexico.
 Until now they were exempt from expulsion, unlike citizens from other countries, since Mexico had refused to accept them.
 But Mexico will now take 30,000 from each country a month.
 The same number can apply to enter America if sponsored by an American.